duneroadrunner/SaferCPlusPlus/README.md

 ### TUserDeclaredAsyncShareableObj

-As with passing objects between threads, when using the library to share an object between threads, the object must be of a type identified as being safe to do so.
+As with passing objects between threads, when using the library to share an object among threads, the object must be of a type identified as being safe to do so.
 If not, a compiler error will be induced.
 The library knows which of its own types and the standard types are and aren't safely shareable, but can't automatically deduce whether or not a user-defined type is safe to share.
 So in order to share a user-defined type, you need to "declare" that it is safely shareable by wrapping it with the `us::TUserDeclaredAsyncShareableObj<>` template.

 As with objects that are passed between threads, a type that is safe to share should have no indirect members (i.e. pointers/references) whose target is not protected by a thread-safety mechanism.